altunenes/sorceress/docs/explanations of illusions.md

 ![myoutput.png](./assets/myoutput.png)

 If you see the different tones of gray this illusion is successful.
-If you perceiving all same, try with the big dimensions.
+If you perceive all same, try with the big dimensions.

-I've written this illusion after the read a paper from (Dakin and Bex, 2003).The existence of spatial frequency channels in the visual system is implicated in lightness perception.
+I've written this illusion after the read a paper from (Dakin and Bex, 2003).
+The existence of spatial frequency channels in the visual system is implicated in lightness perception.
 And I also should note that It has long been known that the brightness of a region of visual space is not related only to that region’s luminance, but depends also upon the luminances of adjacent regions (Von Bekesy, 1968).

 ## 7- sorceress.bruno